-Social workers have been spending time in and amongst the community in which they work to make connections and find out about local assets and resources in their areas; this knowledge of local community groups and networks supports social workers to connect people into their local community and increases the opportunity for social contact and connections.
+Social workers have been supported to spend more time in local neighbourhoods to make connections and find out about local assets and resources; this knowledge of local community groups and networks supports social workers to connect people into their local community and increases the opportunity for social contact and connections.
 Building on this approach is a priority for us in 2025.